 It is still possible to see the cliffs from Chongde Beach (around here) or from the sea on this paddle boarding activity.
 You can also appreciate the coastal scenery at Qixingtan beach between Hualien city center and Taroko Gorge.

-- Emerald Valley and Mukumugi Valley: These two natural attractions in Hualien have been closed for years due to landslides and land claims issues with local aboriginals.
+- Emerald Valley and Mukumugi Valley: These two natural attractions in Hualien have been closed for years due to landslides and land claims issues with local Indigenous communities.

 I tried to visit them both post earthquake and can confirm that both remain closed.
 Emerald Valley has multiple signs, while there is a police stop preventing visitors from driving to Mukumugi Valley.

 - Starbucks Promiseland: This popular fairy tale-like Starbucks location near Promiseland Resort south of Hualien city is currently closed for renovations.
+You can still go see it but just can’t go inside.
 See my guide to other cool Starbucks in Taiwan (including a few others in Hualien).

 - In Taichung city, the Totoro Bus Stop closed years ago, but there’s a smaller one still there at Painted Animation Lane.